 I’ve been tweaking my recipe in an attempt to make something that will satisfy my cravings but that also doesn’t cost an arm and a leg (an old recipe I’d been using for years involved an awful lot of ground almonds!) and one that doesn’t involve a lot of prep (said old recipe involved chilling the dough over night – no good when I want lebkuchen NOW damnit!) and this recipe is the result of that messing about.

 This recipe is both gluten and dairy-free so will mean that those of us with dietry restrictions don’t have to miss out on the festive nibbles!
+(Although sadly I’ve not tried tweaking these to be vegan yet – but maybe next December!)

 There are a few different ways to make these – either do plain round ones (no jam) with icing, ones with jam in with icing, chocolate-coated plain ones (or just drizzled chocolate) or chocolate-coated ones with jam in!
 I’ve done a mix of chocolate coated and iced ones with jam in.
 You could also chill the dough so it’s firm enough to roll out and use a cookie cutter to make them pretty shapes (which might be nice for gifts).
 My personal opinion is that the chocolate-coated ones with jam in the middle are the best!